Introduction to LTRIM() in SQL

 In the above syntax, the ‘string’ can be a variable or column or literal string or a character expression from which the empty spaces or characters are trimmed from the left-hand side.

-Let us have a table where we have a column that has some leading empty spaces for the column values which need to be removed.
-Usually, these kinds of issues with the presence of leading spaces in a string can be handled by the usage of SQL string functions.
+Let us have a table with a column with some leading empty spaces for the column values that need removal.
+Usually, these kinds of issues with leading spaces in a string can be handled using SQL string functions.
 The LTRIM() function is an inbuilt function that helps in removing these spaces from the left-hand side of the string.
-Though this function is used to remove all the leading spaces, we can also remove the specific characters from the left-hand side of the given string by using the function as LTRIM(string, substring).
+Though this function removes all the leading spaces, we can also remove the specific characters from the left-hand side of the given string by using the function LTRIM(string, substring).

-So this function not only removes the leading spaces but also is useful when we want to remove or trim a given substring from the left-hand side of the original string.
-LTRIM() function only removes or trims the leading spaces in a given string, but any other spaces in the given string are left as it is.
-For example, if the string consists of two words with space in between them or any trailing spaces are present, the LTRIM() does not remove the trailing spaces or space in between these words.
+So this function removes the leading spaces and is useful when we want to remove or trim a given substring from the left-hand side of the original string.
+The LTRIM() function only removes leading spaces in a string and leaves any other spaces within the string intact.
+For example, if the string consists of two words with space between them or any trailing spaces present, the LTRIM() does not remove the trailing spaces or space between them.

 Examples of LTRIM() in SQL